 Pros or benefits of using WordPress

-- Convenient – it is easy to use and user-friendly towards non-professional users.
-This system is also made for the benefit of mass market which means it gives idea to those people who are not knowledgeable to construct a website.
+Convenient – it is easy to use and user-friendly towards non-professional users.
+This system is also made for the benefit of mass market, which means it gives idea to those people who are not knowledgeable to construct a website.

-- Price – one of the vital things why WordPress is so popular is because of its low cost considering that it is easy to use.
+Price – one of the vital things, why WordPress is so popular is because of its low cost considering that it is easy to use.

-- Quick construction – having its quick construction is one of the main advantages of having WordPress.
+Quick construction – having its quick construction is one of the main advantages of having WordPress.
 It can be easily installed on hosting a server and will help from finishing it in no time.

-- SEO-friendly – compared to other CMS engines, WordPress is user-friendly.
-However it is not particularly seo friendly on the basic system, installing plugins that will work for it will be easier in order to have better results.
+SEO-friendly – compared to other CMS engines, WordPress is user-friendly.
+However, it is not particularly SEO friendly on the basic system, installing plugins that will work for it will be easier in order to have better results.

 Cons or drawbacks of using WordPress

-- Updates – updating is important and because of it, it may damage some plugins installed especially if it is not adapted to the latest system.
+Updates – updating is important and because of it, it may damage some plugins installed, especially if it does not adapt to the latest system.

-- Less-flexible – primarily WordPress is designed for small content websites and if you want to have more standards within it, that needs to have more systematic changes.
+Less-flexible – primarily WordPress is designed for small content websites and if you want to have more standards within it, that needs to have more systematic changes.
 That also means it needs more costs.

-- Speed – because it has a lot of generic codes online, sometimes opening or loading of the webpages will become slower.
+Speed – because it has a lot of generic codes online, sometimes opening or loading of the webpages will become slower.

-- Has less-standards for SEO – SEO is one of the ways in reaching a suitable website.
+Has less-standards for SEO – SEO is one of the ways in reaching a suitable website.
 Due to the thing that it is less flexible, it cannot reach into its desired performance of SEO.

-- May need programmer whenever there are changes in the system – professional programmers maybe needed in this because most of the users of the wordpress are not programmers.
-With that in mind, they cannot make amends especially when changes need plugins that is not written.
+May need programmer whenever there are changes in the system – professional programmers may be needed in this because most of the users of the WordPress are not programmers.
+With that in mind, they cannot make amends, especially when changes need plugins that is not written.